 The primary, or “baby,” teeth play a crucial role in dental development.
-Without them, a child cannot che w food properly and has difficulty speaking clearly.
-Primary teeth are vital to development of the jaws and for guiding the permanent (secondary) teeth into place when they replace the primary teeth around age 6.
+Without them, a child cannot chew food properly and may have difficulty speaking clearly.
+Primary teeth are vital for development of the jaws and for guiding the permanent (secondary) teeth into place when they replace the primary teeth around age 6.

 Since primary teeth guide the permanent teeth into place, infants with missing primary teeth or infants who prematurely lose primary teeth may require a space maintainer, a device used to hold the natural space open.
 Without a maintainer, the teeth can tilt toward the empty space and cause permanent teeth to come in crooked.
 Missing teeth should always be mentioned to your family dentist.
 The way your child cares for his/her primary teeth plays a critical role in how he/she treats the permanent teeth.
 Children and adults are equally susceptible to plaque and gum problems —hence, the need for regular care and dental checkups.